CUSTOMER ANALYTICS2025-10-31

 Study of audience emotional responses

-Financial organizations use AI-based tools to process and examine huge amounts of data to identify various sentiments associated with customer conversations regarding the banks in their social media posts, comments, reviews, or survey form submissions.
+Financial organizations utilize AI-based tools to process and analyze vast amounts of data, identifying various sentiments associated with customer conversations about banks in their social media posts, comments, reviews, or survey form submissions.

 More powerful credit market tracking

-Sentiment analysis can be used by financial institutions to monitor credit sentiments from the media.
+Sentiment analysis can be used by financial institutions to monitor credit sentiment from the media.

-Remarkable NLP tools can process such data from a sentimental point of view.
+Remarkable NLP tools can process such data from a sentimental perspective.

 Links between the performance of credit securities and media updates can be identified by AI analytics.